Kin The Know

 Arrow Down

 Breastfeeding is one of the most bonding experiences you can have between a mother and baby.
 However, it isn't always easy or comfortable.
-During your breastfeeding journey, you may experience leaking, engorgement and perhaps even a hard, painful lump, which could be a clogged milk duct.

 This is something you can usually clear at home but it's important to stay on top of it as it can sometimes progress into something slightly more severe, like mastitis, a painful breast infection.

-So, let's look at everything you need to know about how to clear a clogged duct, so you can identify if this ever happens to you during your breastfeeding journey and what might help!
+So, let's look at everything you need to know about how to clear a clogged duct, so you can identify if this ever happens to you during your breastfeeding journey and what might help.

 What are the symptoms of a blocked milk duct?

-A clogged duct occurs when the milk duct in your breast is blocked or has poor drainage.
+A clogged duct occurs when the milk duct in your breast is blocked or has poor drainage [1].
 Symptoms usually come on slowly and typically only affect one breast.

 Common symptoms of a blocked duct include: